OliverAbraham/WPFWindowLayoutManager/README.md

 		private WindowLayoutManager _layoutManager;

-In the constructor of your MainWindow, add an initialization_
+In the constructor of your MainWindow, add an initialization:

 		_layoutManager = new WindowLayoutManager(window:this, key:"MainWindow");